godotengine/godot-docs/classes/class_editorspatialgizmoplugin.rst

 - :ref:`bool<class_bool>` **is_handle_highlighted** **(** :ref:`EditorSpatialGizmo<class_EditorSpatialGizmo>` gizmo, :ref:`int<class_int>` index **)** virtual

-Get whether a handle is highlighted or not.
+Gets whether a handle is highlighted or not.
 Called for this plugin's active gizmos.

 .. _class_EditorSpatialGizmoPlugin_method_is_selectable_when_hidden: